Docks & Sorrels

 Curled Dock Rumex crispus

 Native.
-Common and often abundant on all types of soil, especially Nitrogen-rich sites such as long roadsides, around farm buildings and arable corners and all kinds of disturbed and waste places in urban areas.
+Common and often abundant on all types of soil, especially nitrogen-rich sites such as along roadsides, around farm buildings and arable corners and all kinds of disturbed and waste places in urban areas.
 Flowers June to October.
 Usually easily recognised by the curly or waved margins to the relatively narrow leaves.
 Seed capsules are smooth-edged without spike-like projections and are broadly heart-shaped; each capsule typically has only one tubercle fully developed and swollen.

 Curled Dock Curled Dock Curled Dock Curled Dock